1st Armoured Brigade (Australia): Formation

 The regiments assigned to the brigade were the 2/5th, 2/6th and 2/7th Armoured Regiments, which were formed in Queensland and New South Wales after the brigade headquarters was raised.
 After undertaking individual training, the three regiments and the brigade headquarters were brought together at Greta, New South Wales, in November 1941.
 The brigade moved as a formation to Tamworth, in December 1941 to begin more complex collective training.
 In early 1942, the brigade moved again to Singleton where training facilities for an armoured brigade were being rapidly constructed.
 It had initially been planned to raise a new 2nd AIF infantry battalion – the 2/34th – as a motorised unit, but instead it was decided to utilise the existing Militia light horse units as motor regiments.
 As a result, the 15th Motor Regiment joined the brigade.

+Deployments, 1942 – 1943

 Early war plans were made for the brigade to deploy to the Middle East in early 1942; however, Japan's entry into the war in December 1941 meant that this move was cancelled and instead the brigade was reallocated to the defence of Australia in the case of invasion.
 A small element – the 2/1st Independent Light Tank Squadron – was formed from the brigade to deploy to Malaya around this time, but this deployment was also cancelled in February 1942 after the fall of Singapore, and the detachment was reassigned to the 1st Armoured Brigade, adopting the designation of the 2/1st Armoured Brigade Reconnaissance Squadron.
 In April 1942, Brigadier Robert Nimmo assumed command of the brigade.
 He held the position only for a short period, and was replaced by Brigadier Denzil Macarthur-Onslow in July.